How is the Fast Raft different from other whale-watching boats on Monterey Bay?

 Not necessarily.
 It’s worth checking our calendar for the days you’re thinking about.

-We allow children 8 and up on all trips, and recommend ages 6–7 only on shorter hour (1–2 hour) private charters.
+Our age limit is 8 and up on all trips.
 For safety reasons we do not allow younger children.
 Children must wear life jackets assigned by the Captain at all times and follow all safety instructions, with parents’ attention.

 We’re sorry, we do not permit pregnant women on board.
 Due to the possibility of bumpy conditions, we do not recommend this activity for people with chronic back or neck problems, or vulnerability to fractures.

 The Moss Landing dock is wheelchair and walker accessible, but one must be able to step/climb down from the pontoon into the boat and straddle a jockey seat for the tour duration (see photo gallery).
 If you and your companions think you can negotiate the boarding and seats, please contact us to discuss trying a calm day tour.
 We like to help people experience the ocean who cannot negotiate steps onto larger boats.
 Please use your own judgment about your abilities and respect that the Captain has final call on all safety issues.

 There is a camping toilet on board for folks who are comfortable in the outdoors and for emergencies, and recommend that everybody use the public restroom at the dock before boarding.
 Ladies booking longer trips might want to invest in a stand-up funnel and practice beforehand.
 It’s a game-changer!